munificent/ui-as-code/in-progress/optional-semicolons.md

 To use terminating tokens we introduce a couple of special grammar terminals:

-*   The `TERM` rule matches and consumes an explicit semicolon when found as usual.
+*   The `TERM` rule matches and consumes an explicit semicolon.
 It also matches the end of a source file.
 If not currently in an expression context, it matches but does not consume a terminating token.
 Think of it like a zero-width lookahead in a regular expression.

-    The rule does not match inside an expression context in order to ignore newlines in contexts where that's unambiguous, like:

-    ```dart
-    function(left
-      - right)
-    ```

-    Code like this is not very common since the canonical style avoids operators at the beginning of most lines, but it makes the language more robust when reading in unformatted or strangely-formatted code.

-*   The `NO_TERM` rule does *not* match if the current token is terminating.
+*   The `NO_TERM` rule does *not* match if the current token is terminating and is not in expression context.
 This is used to prohibit a newline from being ignored in places that would break the eagerness principle, like:

     ```dart
     foo() {